 - a poor team player with peers (favoring sales over manufacturing, operations, etc.), or … you get the point.

-Fortunately, Topgrading has the proven solution.
-In fact, my original engagements with General Electric dramatically improved their success promoting people.
+Fortunately, Topgrading has a proven solution.
+In fact, my original engagements with General Electric dramatically improved their success in promoting people.
 So:

 Evaluate All Candidates with Topgrading Methods.

 When there is an opening for, say, Sales Manager, of course:

 - Create a Job Scorecard.
 This exercise will scream the truth.
 Many of the competencies are significantly different, such as team player, giving credit to others, and coaching.

 - Ask external candidates to complete the Topgrading Career History Form, which produces the Topgrading Snapshot.
 Although high performance as an individual performer is not sufficient for success in management it’s important, since almost certainly you don’t want to promote someone who was consistently mediocre as an individual performer because that person probably lacks competencies necessary for both jobs – competencies such as intelligence, resourcefulness, persistence, energy, and ambition.